Logifold: A Geometrical Foundation of Ensemble Machine Learning: Experiments

 The testing phase involved a concatenated dataset comprising 30,000 testing samples from MNIST, Fashion MNIST, and CIFAR10.
-The logiold of $T, M, F, C$ and $T^{\prime}$ yields an accuracy of 90.82\% at 0.9933 certainty threshold, which is greater than 75.48\% the accuracy of logifold of $T$ only.
-See the Table below for the detailed experimental result.
+The logiold of models of type $\{ M, F, C,T^{\prime}\}$ yields an accuracy of 94.90\% at 0.9526 certainty threshold and 94.94\% based on validation history, which is greater than 82.35\% the accuracy of ensemble of $T$ type models only.
+See the Table \ref{tab2} below for the detailed experimental result.